 - How often should I come in for a writing consultation session?

-- If you are enrolled in English 100T or ESL 100T your instructor will let you know how many sessions at the Writing Center you need to complete during the semester.
+- If you are enrolled in or your instructor will let you know how many sessions at the Writing Center you need to complete during the semester.

-If you are not enrolled in English 100T or ESL 100T you are invited to drop in as often as needed.
+- If you are not enrolled in or you are invited to drop in as often as needed.
 You can work with any staff on duty at any point of the writing process.
 For example, you might come in because you need assistance deciding what to write about, need help organizing information, or even get some feedback to a draft you wrote.

 - What do I do when the session ends?